 Type a name for the query.

-When clicking Saved queries you can view all saved queries, mark them as default, or delete the queries.
+To view all saved queries, click .
+The list of saved queries appears.
+You can mark a saved query as a default, or delete a query.
 To edit an existing saved query, create a new query and save it with the exact name of the query you want to replace.

 In this example, you need to search for all incidents according to the following criteria: